steqeq/0000/docs/conceptual/gpu-arch/mi300-performance-counters.rst

   "``TD_STORE_WAVEFRONT_sum``", "Total number of write wavefront instructions, over all texture data unit instances."
   "``TD_TC_STALL_sum``", "Total number of cycles texture data unit is stalled waiting for texture cache data, over all texture data unit instances."
   "``TD_TD_BUSY_sum``", "Total number of texture data unit busy cycles while it is processing or waiting for data, over all texture data unit instances."
   "``VALUBusy``", "Percentage of GPU time vector ALU instructions are processed.
-Value range: 0% (bad) to 100% (optimal)."
+Value range: 0% to 100% (optimal)."
   "``VALUInsts``", "Average number of vector ALU instructions executed per work item (affected by flow control)."
   "``VALUUtilization``", "Percentage of active vector ALU threads in a wave.
 A lower number can mean either more thread divergence in a wave or that the work-group size is not a multiple of 64.
-Value range: 0% (bad), 100% (ideal - no thread divergence)."
+Value range: 0%, 100% (optimal - no thread divergence)."
   "``VFetchInsts``", "Average number of vector fetch instructions from the video memory executed per work-item (affected by flow control).
 Excludes FLAT instructions that fetch from video memory."
   "``VWriteInsts``", "Average number of vector write instructions to the video memory executed per work-item (affected by flow control).
 Excludes FLAT instructions that write to video memory."
   "``Wavefronts``", "Total wavefronts."
   "``WRITE_REQ_32B``", "Total number of 32-byte effective memory writes."
   "``WriteSize``", "Total kilobytes written to the video memory.
 This is measured with all extra fetches and any cache or memory effects taken into account."
   "``WriteUnitStalled``", "Percentage of GPU time the write unit is stalled.
-Value range: 0% to 100% (bad)."
+Value range: 0% (optimal) to 100%."